nicoburkart/cxl-transcript-agent-extension/README.md

 ## Usage

 1. Navigate to any CXL course page
-2. The extension will automatically detect transcript links
+2. The extension will automatically:
-3. Click on a "Lesson Transcript" link
-4. The extension will:
+   - Detect transcript links
    - Download the transcript
    - Save it to your Notion database
    - Show a green checkmark next to downloaded transcripts